 How long is maternity leave?

-For the remainder of women in the US, their employer’s leave policy determines how much, if any, leave they’re entitled to when they give birth.
-It’s a best practice to create a maternity leave policy that sets leave time allowances, whether the employee will be paid, and if a maternity leave letter is required.
+It’s also common for companies to afford mothers some type of gradual return to work after the birth of their child.
+This could mean part-time hours or shift changes in the short term.
+Employer leave policies also determine how much, if any, leave new mothers are entitled to when they give birth.
+These can include paid and unpaid time off.
+Some may limit leave to paid vacation time, a minimal amount of unpaid family leave, or temporary disability benefits.
+However, it’s best practice to create a maternity leave policy that sets leave time allowances, whether the employee will be paid, and if a leave of absence letter is required.

 When does maternity leave start?